Aitslab/BioNLP/lykke_klara/README.md

 `bert_finetune`:

-choose whether or not you want to `oversample` and state the classes and their respective factors on line `36`.
+choose whether or not you want to `oversample` and state the classes and their respective factors on line `36` the script outputs training loss, validation loss and training accuracy to the file specified in `metrics_path`

 ### Step 4: Evaluate